Tail Contagion: Sub-microsecond Time Protection in Shared Software Network Datapaths: Time Protection

-\paragraph{Batch processing in three main tasks.} The \sys fast-path performs three main CPU-intensive tasks for guests: receiving packets (RX), polling guest transmit queues (POLL), and packet transmission (TX).
-RX dequeues incoming packets from the NIC, parses the packets, and implements the necessary TCP processing before forwarding the payload to the guest.
-POLL checks outgoing queues from guest applications to the fast-path for new transmission requests.
-TX assembles complete network-virtualized TCP packets and enqueues them in the NIC.
-For efficiency, these tasks execute in batches, generally from multiple guests.
-The batch size is a compile-time parameter and primarily depends on the system's cache hierarchy; we chose 16 empirically as the value that yielded the highest throughput for our setup.
+The fast path enforces time protection with fine-grained scheduling based on per-tenant budgets that use TSC cycles as tokens.
+The fast path first chooses tenants and, when sending packets, determines which tenant gets to transmit next.
+Before the fast path starts a task on behalf of a tenant, the core consults the tenant's budget, and if it is zero or negative moves on to a different tenant.
+Out-of-token tenants are serviced only if no funded tenants have work in a batch.

-\paragraph{Lightweight accounting with TSCs.} \sys measures CPU consumption with the CPU time stamp counter (TSC) at the start and end of processing for each batch.
-Reading the TSC is lightweight and precise. \sys breaks down the TSC total to separate guests, based on each guest's number of packets.
-As per-packet processing costs are generally similar, this represents a reasonable trade-off between accounting overhead and accuracy, as we will show later (\autoref{subsec:perf_iso}, \autoref{subsec:virt_overheads}). \sys then subtracts the cycles consumed from the respective guest's resource budget.
+\textbf{\textit{Intervention points in the datapath.}} We identify three main intervention points where network datapaths perform CPU intensive tasks for tenants and enforce protection: receiving packets (\texttt{RX}), transmitting packets (\texttt{TX}), and scheduling packets for transmission (\texttt{SCHED}). \texttt{RX} dequeues incoming packets from the NIC, parses the packets, and implements the necessary processing before forwarding the payload to the tenant. \texttt{SCHED} checks outgoing queues from tenant applications to the fast path for new transmission requests and schedules them. \texttt{TX} assembles packets and enqueues them in the NIC.